aaronbloomfield/ccc/hws/tokens/index.md

 #### Part 2, task 1: NFT images

 You will be creating three images for NFTs for this assignment.
-The images should be uploaded to the `ipfs/` directory in the Collab workspace in the Resources tool.
-Note that you can upload a file into that folder, but once uploaded you can not edit it or delete it -- this is a setting in Collab, but was done to mirror the fact that you can't delete images from the Internet once they are placed on the web.
-As it is in the Collab workspace, only those in this course can view those files -- but that means anybody in the course can view it.
+The images should be uploaded to the `ipfs/` directory in the Canvas workspace in the Files tool.
+Note that you can upload a file into that folder, but once uploaded you can not edit it or delete it -- this is a setting in Canvas, but was done to mirror the fact that you can't delete images from the Internet once they are placed on the web.
+As it is in the Canvas workspace, only those in this course can view those files -- but that means anybody in the course can view it.

 All image file names should start with your userid and an underscore: `mst3k_foo.jpg`.
 You will need three such images.
 As long as the file name starts with your userid and an underscore, we don't really care what (appropriate) alphanumeric string the rest of the file name is.
 Only JPEG (.jpg), PNG (.png), and WEBP (.webp) images, please.